aws-expert/learning-aws-solutions-architect/udemy-course/ec2-fundamentals.md

 ## EC2 Spot Instances
 - discount of 90% compared on-demand.
 - instances that you can lose at any time if your max price is less than current spot price.
-- the MOST cost efficient instances AWS
+- the MOST cost efficient instances AWS.
+- used for batch jobs, data analysis or workloads that are resilient to failures.

 ### Useful for workloads that are resilient to failure
 - batch jobs